 In effect, there are three different categories of people involved in this arrangement:

-- business owner …we’ll consider the treatment of each category.
+We’ll consider the treatment of each category.

 Input tax can be claimed on lunches for the business owner (audit partner) in my example, as long as they are classed as ‘subsistence’ – usually indicating a business purpose that is away from the main trading premises of the business (HMRC Notice 700, para 12.1.2).
 As a guideline, a claim should not be a problem if the business meeting/audit work is at least five miles away from the main trading base.